geunee20/geunee20.github.io/_posts/2024-05-28-Inverted-Pendulum-Day-4.md

 ##### 1) Tracking

-Firstly, I set all the gains of the PID controller to zero to test if gravity compensation alone could track the reference input.
+Firstly, I set all the gains of the PID controller to zero to test if compensating gravity alone could track the reference input.
 The results demonstrated that it could neither track the reference input nor stabilize the system.
 I ran the simulation for up to 10,000 seconds, but the system remained unstable.
 It resembled an upside-down, slow-moving triple pendulum system, which also exhibited chaotic behavior.
 The simulation video and the graph for each joint parameter are displayed in Video 1 and Figure 5, respectively.

 <div style="width: 80%; margin: 0 auto;">
     <div class="col-sm mt-3 mt-md-0">
-        {% include video.liquid path="assets/video/posts/2024-05-28-Inverted-Pendulum-Day-4/01_fixed_no_PID.mp4" class="img-fluid rounded z-depth-1" controls=true  %}
+        {% include video.liquid path="assets/video/posts/2024-05-28-Inverted-Pendulum-Day-4/01_fixed_no_PID.mp4" class="img-fluid rounded z-depth-1" controls=true muted=true %}
     </div>
 </div>
 <div class="caption">
     Video 1.
-Simulation of Triple Pendulum with Gravity Compensation Only.
+Simulation of Triple Pendulum with Compensating Gravity Only.
 </div>

 <div style="width: 80%; margin: 0 auto;">
 <div class="col-sm mt-3 mt-md-0">
-    {% include figure.liquid loading="eager" path="assets/img/posts/2024-05-28-Inverted-Pendulum-Day-4/05_fixed_no_PID.png" class="img-fluid rounded z-depth-1" zoomable=true%}
+    {% include figure.liquid loading="eager" path="assets/img/posts/2024-05-28-Inverted-Pendulum-Day-4/05_fixed_no_PID.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 </div>
 </div>
 <div class="caption">